Bachelor of Arts in Russian Studies

 Housed in the Department of Russian, Russian and Asian Languages and Literature, our program is inherently interdisciplinary.
 You can study Russian through a variety of lenses by taking courses in related Brandeis programs such as European Cultural Studies, Comparative Literature and Culture and International and Global Studies.

 We are unusual in that we accommodate the language needs of heritage speakers of Russian.
-If you grew up in a Russian-speaking or bilingual household, our program recognizes the value of your existing language skills and offers classes designed specifically for to meet your needs.
+If you grew up in a Russian-speaking or bilingual household, our program recognizes the value of your existing language skills and offers classes designed specifically to meet your needs.

 The Greater Boston area is home to a flourishing Russian-speaking population, so there are lots of opportunities to sample Russian culture and practice your language skills with native speakers.